 Egypt’s open-door policy during the 1970s presented an opportunity to bring international expertise to the Egyptian automotive market, and Ghabbour Brothers started securing licenses from the world’s premier suppliers.
 The business grew rapidly throughout the 1980s and 1990s.

-Today, GB Auto is the leading diversified automotive company in North Africa and the Middle East and since 2007 has had a listing on the Egyptian Exchange (EGX).
+Today, GB Auto is the leading automotive company in North Africa and the Middle East and non-bank financial services provider in Egypt.
+Since 2007, it has had a listing on the Egyptian Exchange (EGX).

 GB Auto’s c.LE 960 million capital increase was 99.86% covered